Boardable Groups & Committees

 Make Transitions Smoother & Preserve Continuity

 Boards evolve—roles change, leaders rotate, and new members join.
-Groups keep history centralized so new stakeholders can see past meetings, files, and decisions while respecting role-based access.
+Boardable Groups keep history centralized so new stakeholders can see past meetings, files, and decisions while respecting role-based access.
 It’s your single source of truth through handoffs and leadership transitions.

 FAQs